smmalik98/Credit-Risk-Modeling-/README.md

 # Credit-Risk-Modeling
-Data Cleaning &amp; Processing with respect to predicting the probability of a customer defaulting
+Data Cleaning &amp; Processing of a dataset to understand the likelihood and the financial impact of defaulting lender.

 ## Part 1: Data Cleaning And Processing